 - What is the range of the output voltage as compared to the input voltage?

-- Number of outputs that are required?
+- The number of outputs that we require?

 - What is the maximum primary voltage across the transformer and the maximum duty cycle?

 There are several topologies; we mention them below:

 Working of the Different SMPS Topologies

 Some of the topologies and their workings are described below: